Radiating black holes in general relativity need not be singular: Acknowledgments

 \section{Acknowledgments}

-I am grateful to Luca Buoninfante, Francesco Del Porro and Costantino Pacilio for useful discussions in the early stages of this project.
+The day before this manuscript was uploaded, the paper~\cite{Gralla:2025gzl}, where a related idea is discussed, appeared on arXiv.
+There are some differences between the two works.
+The present one focuses on the singularity problem and tangentially touches issues related to the end of evaporation and the information loss problem.
+On the other hand,~\cite{Gralla:2025gzl} mostly focuses on the end point of the evaporation and the information loss problem, and at the end it explains the implications for the singularity problem.
+Furthermore, the cases in Fig.~\ref{subfig:RN_evaporation_remnant},~\ref{subfig:RN_evaporation_0} and~\ref{subfig:RN_evaporation_i0} discussed in the present work were not considered in~\cite{Gralla:2025gzl}.
+However, the overlap of results is substantial.\\ I am grateful to Luca Buoninfante, Francesco Del Porro and Costantino Pacilio for useful discussions in the early stages of this project.
 I am also grateful to Ra\'ul Carballo-Rubio, Stefano Liberati and Matt Visser for numerous discussions that inspired this work.
-Finally, I am indebted to Luca Buoninfante, Ra\'ul Carballo-Rubio, Carlos Barceló, and Stefano Liberati for providing very useful feedback on this draft on a very short notice.
+Finally, I am indebted to Luca Buoninfante, Ra\'ul Carballo-Rubio, Carlos Barcel\'o, and Stefano Liberati for providing very useful feedback on this draft on a very short notice.